spotify/docker-gc/README.md

 drunk_goodall
 ```

+### Excluding Volumes From Garbage Collection

+There can be occasions where you don't want to remove a dangling volume.
+To enable this functionality you can create a file named
+`/etc/docker-gc-exclude-volumes` (or specify `EXCLUDE_VOLUMES_IDS_FILE` env var
+with any path for such file), containing name patterns (in the `grep` sense),
+one per line, of volumes that will be excluded from garbage collection.

 ### Forcing deletion of images that have multiple tags

 By default, docker will not remove an image if it is tagged in multiple